radicallyCurious/kaleidoscope/shootingStar_talk.md

 ### Purpose
 Learn about objects and constructors using p5js during Creative Coding Fest.

-### Why?

-### What to Do After the Workshop?
+We'll create some shooting stars which will turn into star dust!
 ---

 ## Eat Your Cake and Have It Too
 Imagine you are a baker.
-You walk by someone else's bakery during your mid day stroll to stretch your legs., and you see a cake.
+You walk by someone else's bakery during your mid day stroll to stretch your legs, and you see a cake.
 It looks absolutely fantastic and delicious.
 You have to find out everything you can about this cake!

 **What are some questions you might ask the baker?**

 ## Objects
 An object is a **thing**.
-You get to decide what that thing is.
+You get to decide what that thing is and what it will do.
 This **thing** begins to take shape when you describe it.
 Well, how are you supposed to describe it?
-You describe it in your program by attaching data (numbers, words, even other objects!) to it.
+You describe it in your program by attaching data to it (numbers, words, even other objects!).
 Every thing in our known universe has certain qualities that define what it is.
 Take a ball for example.
 A ball:

 1) has a color
 2) has a size